This article was last updated on: October 2018

 I arrived in the Airport about 2:15 before departure time and checked-in.
-What was being used in that flight was the auto check-in with passport reading machines.
+In that flight, they were using the auto check-in with passport reading machines.

-Arriving in the Airport… Avianca had started flying to Washington very recently.
+Arriving in the Airport.
+Avianca had started flying to Washington very recently.

 It’s the only Airport in which I had experienced anything like it, but I know the system has been used in others.
 I liked it.

-In the mobile lounge already, in front another one that was “arriving” can be seen.
+In the mobile lounge already.
+In front, another one that was “arriving” can be seen.

-In my mobile lounge trip between terminals I saw a South African A340-600, an AirTran 717-200 and a Korean Air 747-400, among others.
+In my mobile lounge trip between terminals, I saw a South African Airbus A340-600, an AirTran Boeing 717-200, and a Korean Air Boeing 747-400, among others.
 Entertainment is what I had.